crista/exercises-in-programming-style/23-passive-aggressive/README.md

 Constraints:

-- Program should not proceed if preconditions aren't met or if errors occur
+- A sequence of functions should not proceed if preconditions aren't met or if errors occur

 - Core program functions have no exception handling, not even the main function

-- The final result should show the failure, if one occurred
+- The final result of the function chain should show the failure, if one occurred

 Possible names: